-The yoga pose seen above is called the Plough ( Halasana).
+The yoga pose shown above is called the Plough ( Halasana).

 It is not about effort and ideals of suppleness, it is a process which first and foremost frees tensions and brings the body into harmony.

-(You will find a full description of the Plough in the book, Yoga, Tantra and Meditation in Daily Life by Swami Janakananda 1992: Here the Plough is also seen in context with other exercises; and you learn to stimulate a certain chakra in the Plough.)
+You will find a full description of the Plough in the book, Yoga, Tantra and Meditation in Daily Life by Swami Janakananda, latest edition 2015: Here, the Plough is also seen in context with other poses; and you learn to stimulate a certain chakra in the Plough.

 The study also shows that the physiological effects of the Plough are not limited to the metabolism.
 As seen from the quotation above, the pose also regulates the production of substances which deal with stress, as well as other hormones essential for a fit body.